OpenDyslexic: Scientific studies

-Two small studies have investigated the effect of specialized fonts used with students with dyslexia.
+A few studies have investigated the effect of specialized fonts used with students with dyslexia.
 Rello and Baeza-Yates (2013) measured eye-tracking recordings of Spanish readers (aged 11–50) with dyslexia and found that OpenDyslexic did not significantly improve reading time nor shorten eye fixation.
 In her master's thesis, Leeuw (2010) compared Arial and Dyslexie with 21 Dutch students with dyslexia and found Dyslexie did not lead to faster reading, but may help with some dyslexic-related errors.
+A study (2016) by Sanne M. Kuster, Marjolijn van Weerdenburg, Marjolein Gompel, and Anna M. T. Bosman showed that when given the choice between Arial, Times New Roman, and a dyslexia-intervention typeface, people with dyslexia preferred Arial.
+However, a different study (2023) by Liz Broadbent of dyslexic and non-dyslexic students that directly compared Arial and OpenDyslexic showed that of the 86% participants who expressed any preference, the participants did prefer OpenDyslexic with 58% stating that was their preference.
+The most common given answer as to why was the aesthetics and design of the font.
+The study showed that there was no difference in the test scores based on which font was used.

 In its Dyslexia Style Guide, the British Dyslexia Association recommends using sans-serif fonts "such as Arial and Comic Sans", where letters can appear less crowded.
 As alternatives, it recommends Verdana, Tahoma, Century Gothic, Trebuchet, Calibri, and Open Sans.

 Related typefaces

 There are other typefaces and fonts that have been linked to benefits for people with dyslexia including: BBC Reith, Comic Sans, Dyslexie, FS Me, Sassoon and Sylexiad.